 Shiplap Baby Name Sign

-Since I knew the name that the couple had already chosen, I decided to go one step further and make a name sign for the baby that would fit with the theme of their nursery.
+Since I knew the name that the couple had chosen, I decided to go one step further and make a name sign.
+A sign for the baby that would fit with the theme of their nursery.
 They decided on a rustic woodland theme with sort of neutral colors with animals like bears, foxes, racoons, etc.

 I had a perfect base pattern from a fellow laser fan.
 Mark J Collier from Big Blue Laser Designs created this FREE nifty “shiplap” looking circle.
 Mark is actually what I’d call a laser Guru.
 He has lots of great, laser friendly designs in his Etsy shop.